-The teaching assistants will provide instruction on how to use the statistical software SPSS to conduct statistical analyses.
-They will also get you started on the lab assignments (posted on Quercus before each lab session) and provide you with guidance on how to interpret the results of your analyses.
-The tutorials are also a good opportunity for you to ask any questions you might have about the class material.
+Tutorials.
+Tutorials/labs for this class will take place every week in FE-36 (except for midterm test weeks).
+During tutorials, the teaching assistants will help you with the lab assignments (posted on Quercus before each lab session).
+They will get you started on the lab assignments using SPSS and provide you with guidance on how to interpret the results.
+The tutorials are also a good opportunity for you to ask any questions you might have about the class material with your fellow classmates and the teaching assistants.
 At the end of each textbook chapter you will find detailed instructions that will help you to complete the SPSS portion of the lab assignments.
 Please bring your textbook to each tutorial session.

 Lab assignments.
 Each tutorial will be devoted to working on one part of the lab assignments.
-Please submit your lab assignment on Quercus and hand in a hard copy in the tutorial.
-We will only grade hard copies these assignments.
+Hard copies of these assignments are due at three points during the semester (see below).
 Please DO NOT email assignments.
-They are due at three points during the semester:

-Exercises : Due % of Final Grade 1 Weeks 1 & 2 At the beginning of tutorials in week 3 5% 2 Weeeks 3, 5, 6, & 7 At the beginning of tutorials in week 8 5% 3 Weeks 8, 11 & 12 At the beginning of the last class period 5%
+Assignment Exercises from Weeks: Due Fraction of Final Grade 1 1 & 2 At the beginning of tutorials in week 3 (Wed 09/26 / Thu 09/27) 5% 2 3, 5, 6, & 7 At the beginning of tutorials in week 8 (Wed 10/31 / Thu 11/01) 5% 3 8, 11 & 12 At the beginning of the last class period (Tue, 12/04) 5%